marcjmcdougall/portfolio/README.md

   Marc McDougall's Design Portfolio
 </h1>

-## 🚀 Quick start
+A simple, lightning fast portfolio built with GatsbyJS.

-1. Build the Gatsby site (for development).
+## 🚀 Development Build

-    Use the Gatsby CLI to create the site
+Simply use the Gatsby CLI to create the site:

     ```shell
     # Creates a basic localhost server, and hosts the Gatsby site.
     gatsby develop
     ```

 You will now have a new server running at http://localhost:8000

 ## 💫 Full Deployment